Firstly, what is a ‘Bare’ Trust?

 E.g. Fred Smith purchased the property with the Green Skies Super Fund ABN 2383838383 money.
 But Fred is not the trustee of that SMSF.
-The Trustee of the SMSF is actually Smith Nominees Pty Ltd
+The Trustee of the SMSF is actually Smith Nominees Pty Ltd:

 Trustee: Fred Smith

-Beneficiary: Smith Nominee Pty Ltd (select ‘Yes‘ to the question about whether the beneficiary also holds it in trust and put in the SMSF’s name and ABN being Green Skies Super Fund ABN 2383838383)
+Beneficiary: Smith Nominee Pty Ltd (select ‘Yes‘ to the question about whether the beneficiary also holds it in trust and puts in the SMSF’s name and ABN being Green Skies Super Fund ABN 2383838383)

 E.g. Colin Edwards purchased the property with Blue Super Fund ABN 3838383838 money.
 Colin is one of the trustees.
-The other trustee is his loving wife Mary Edwards
+The other trustee is his loving wife Mary Edwards:

 Trustee: Colin Edwards